-Support partner efforts to ensure the safe and cost-effective delivery of transit projects.
+Support partner efforts to ensure the safe and cost-effective delivery of transit service and projects.

-Sound Transit has historically supported the efforts of our partners and others that facilitate the efficient, safe and cost-effective delivery of transit projects and services.
+Sound Transit has historically supported efforts that facilitate the efficient, safe, and cost-effective delivery of transit projects and services.
 Sound Transit will work in collaboration on efforts aimed at improving the transit system, including proposals impacting transit operations and proposals which would either increase funding or reduce costs for transit agencies.